jonkislin/lolids_project/README.md

 repository: https://github.com/planetsig/ufo-reports via command-line git.

 ### Data Exploration:
+The dataset is messy.
+Very messy.
+The first thing we've gotta do is take care of that index column.
+For some reason, the index column is set as an inconsistently formatted date-time string.
+First, we're going to want to tease that into its own column, and replace the index column with a 0-indexed list.

 ### Questions to be asked:
 Are there specific times and places when/where alleged UFO sightings were